Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 iPad, iPad Pro, Google Pixel 2 and Galaxy S5.
 I am very happy with how my project scales from devices.
 The only problem is when looking at statistical charts and I do not find this an issue.

+## Database Design
+It took me quite a while to get the appropriate models correct.
+The main focus was to rely on the primary keys of Bugs and Features, from these everything could be linked.
+It wasnt particularly difficult, the one issue that took alot of consideration was contributions and orders and how I would treat these and given that in was contributions and not necessarily product purchases.

 ## Deployment
 - Project was deployed to heroku with relative ease.
 - Difference in databases, development=sqlite3 and production=postgresql.